How Long is a Copyright Valid?

 2 minute read

 The copyright duration in the US depends on a number of things.
 One must consider whether the work is published or not.
 If published, the next question is if it was published first in the US or abroad.
 Copyrights can be confusing at times so we have prepared this article to provide a better understanding of how Copyrights work.
-If you have any further questions, feel free to book an appointment for a free consultation call with your Lloyd & Mousilli team.
-We would love to hear from you!
+If you have any further questions, feel free to book an appointment for a free 15-minute consultation call with Lloyd & Mousilli.

 Is the work published?